-Although I’ve always loved shepherd’s pie, I’ve found it a little too labor intensive to make, especially for a quick gluten-free dinners.
+Although I’ve always loved cottage pie, I’ve found it a little too labor intensive to make, especially for quick gluten-free weeknight dinner ideas.
 Mashed potato toppings require peeling, cutting, and boiling, while various fresh veggies need to be chopped for the filling.

 - Ground Beef – Technically using ground beef and not lamb or mutton makes this a cottage pie.
-You may substitute with ground lamb or even ground turkey to make the dish lighter.
+You may substitute with ground lamb or even ground turkey.

 - Worcestershire sauce – This can be a sneaky ingredient because some brands contain wheat.
 Read label to make sure it’s GF, or use Lea & Perrins Original brand.